Michael-Siglap/michael-batch19/README.md

 This repo sets down the following automated actions.

-1. Send a Telegram message to me informing me of any commits. - Done.
+1. Send a Telegram message to me informing me of any commits (IFTTT). - Done.
-2. Create a row in my google sheet for each new commit. - Done.
+2. Create a row in my google sheet for each new commit (IFTTT). - Done.
 3. Deploy Static content to pages. - Done.
 4. Push to AWS. - WIP.

 Not tested
 1. Sends a greeting to whoever creates their first issue. - Done.